-As a result of the cumulative impact of adopting ASC 842, the Company recorded lease right-of-use ("ROU") assets of \$42.5 million and lease liabilities of \$60.1 million as of January 1, 2019, primarily related to real estate leases, based on the present value of future lease payments on the date of adoption.
-The difference between the ROU assets and lease liabilities was due to previously recorded net deferred rent balances reclassified into the ROU assets.
+As a result of adopting ASC 842, the Company recorded lease right-of-use ("ROU") assets of \$42.5 million and lease liabilities of \$60.1 million as of January 1, 2019, primarily related to real estate leases, based on the present value of future lease payments on the date of adoption.
+The difference between the ROU assets and lease liabilities was due to previously recorded net deferred rent liabilities that were reclassified into the ROU assets.
 There was no impact to retained earnings upon adoption of ASC 842.
-Amounts related to finance leases were immaterial as of March 31, 2019.
+Amounts related to finance leases were immaterial as of adoption and June 30, 2019.